git-disl/Fed-CDP/README.md

 }
 ```

-Feel free to send me an email at wenqiwei66@gmail.com or wenqiwei@gatech.edu or raise an issue if you have any questions.
+Feel free to send me an email at wenqiwei@gatech.edu or raise an issue if you have any questions.